lfariabr/wedstack/_docs/notesWedstack.md

 - [X] check if payments are going through
 - [X] create a thank you page

+**v4.1.0** ✅ - `feature/hide-guests-phone`
+- [X] replace first 3 digits of guest phone number on frontend with stars
+- [X] update README.md
+- [X] update .env.example to match stripe info

 ### IN PROGRESS
-- replace first 3 digits of guest phone number on frontend with stars
-- update README
+- n/a
-- update .env.example to match stripe info

 ### SPRINT

-**v5.0.0** 🔸 - `feature/ux`
+- n/a
-- cool UX for received confirmation, maybe send a whatsapp message via API, or an email to the guest

 ### BACKLOG
+**v5.0.0** 🔸 - `feature/crm-integration`
+- [ ] cool UX for received confirmation, maybe send a whatsapp message via API, or an email to the guest

 ### IDEAS
 - [ ] clean out frontend code (articles, projects, auth)